 Sergeant Hopper is survived by his children, Christopher Michael (Dawn) Hopper, Carrie Marie (Kevin) Campbell, and Catrina Ruth (late Vince) Tolley; grandchildren, Steven (Samantha) Wiechert Chloe Hopper, Alison Hopper, Nathan Hopper, Brittani Campbell, and Caden Campbell; great grandchildren, Brooklyn Wiechert and Mackenzie Wiechert; siblings, Richard Ernest Hopper and Cindy (Hopper) Kusel; and Significant Other (Partner) for over 20 years, Debbie Casey.

-A celebration of life will be held 5 to 8 p.m. on Thursday, April 6, 2023 at Aston Oaks Golf Club Banquet Center, 1 Aston Oaks Drive, in North Bend.
-An FOP Service will be held at 7:30 p.m.
+A celebration of life was held on Thursday, April 6, 2023 at Aston Oaks Golf Club Banquet Center.

 Memorials may be made in the memory of Louis Michael Hopper to the Greater Cincinnati Police Historical Society, 308 Reading Road, Suite 201, Cincinnati, OH 45202.